rtzbyte/pms-api/source/index.html.md

 search: true
 ---

-# The Developer Platform
+# The Platform

 ## What is the platform?
-under construction
+The Developer's Platform is a collection of experimental API's released by the NPD team in Booking Suite.
 ## Why the platform?
 under construction
 ## Who uses the platform?